Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Architecture-Dependence: A Contrastive Observation

+A natural question is whether entropy collapse is \emph{sufficient} for grokking in general, or whether it depends on the architecture.
+Figure~\ref{fig:mlp} presents a contrastive case that illuminates this question without making strong causal claims.

-An MLP and a 1-layer Transformer are trained on the same task ($p=41$).
-Both memorise the training set within 500 steps.
-The MLP's $\Hnorm$ collapses from $0.76$ to $0.15$ --- well below $\Hstar$ --- yet test accuracy remains near zero for the full 80{,}000 steps (Figure~\ref{fig:mlp_collapse}).
-The Transformer's $\Hnorm$ crosses $\Hstar$ and grokking follows within $\approx 1{,}600$ steps.
+An MLP and a $1$-layer Transformer are trained on the same task ($p = 41$).
+We use $p = 41$ for this comparison because the MLP requires substantially more training steps to confirm non-grokking, and a smaller modulus reduces the required budget; \citet{liu2022omnigrok} report that MLPs do not grok on modular arithmetic at any modulus in their experiments, consistent with our observation.
+Both memorise the training set within $500$ steps.
+The MLP's $\Htilde$ collapses from $0.76$ to $0.15$ --- well below $\Hstar$ --- yet test accuracy remains near zero for the full $80{,}000$ steps.
+The Transformer's $\Htilde$ crosses $\Hstar$ and grokking follows within $\approx 1{,}600$ steps.

-The discriminating factor appears to be the MLP's inability to learn Fourier representations of the modular group: its Fourier alignment (max Pearson $|r| = 0.052$) remains near zero, while the Transformer's alignment grows after the transition.
-This is consistent with the known inductive bias of attention for learning structured representations \citep{nanda2023progress}.
+We observe that the MLP's Fourier alignment (max Pearson $|r| = 0.052$) remains near zero throughout, while it grows in the Transformer after the transition.
+This is consistent with the known inductive bias of attention mechanisms for learning Fourier representations \citep{nanda2023progress}.

-\begin{remark}[Scope of the entropy threshold] $\Hstar$ and the predictive formula are validated for 1-layer Transformers on group-theoretic tasks.
-Entropy collapse is necessary but not sufficient for grokking in general: the collapsed subspace must align with task structure, which depends on architectural inductive biases.
-We were unable to design a clean experiment isolating Fourier alignment from entropy collapse, as the two are coupled through gradient dynamics. \end{remark}
+\begin{remark}[Scope of the entropy threshold] The empirical threshold $\Hstar$ and the predictive formula (Corollary~\ref{cor:powerlaw}) are validated for $1$-layer Transformer architectures on modular arithmetic tasks.
+Whether entropy collapse is sufficient for grokking in general, and whether $\Hstar$ is architecture-independent, are open questions.
+The MLP experiment shows that collapse alone, without appropriate architectural inductive biases, does not guarantee generalisation.
+We conjecture that entropy collapse is \emph{necessary but not sufficient} in general, with the sufficiency depending on the alignment between the collapsed subspace and the task structure --- but validating this conjecture causally is left for future work. \end{remark}